Midtrans/advanced-faq-site/faq-general.md

 </array>
 ```

-#### Web Browser and Progressive Web App (PWA)
+#### Web Browser or Progressive Web App (PWA)
-If the customer is transacting through Mobile Web Browser and PWA and the Gojek App fails to open, please make sure that you are not trying to open `gojek://` deeplink via JavaScript.
+If the customer is transacting through Mobile Web Browser or PWA, and the Gojek App fails to open, please make sure that you are not trying to open `gojek://` deeplink via JavaScript.
 Some web browsers **may block** link opening or redirection through JavaScript, because browsers consider it as malicious pop-up.

-**Don't do** this, via JavaScript:
+**Avoid doing** this, via JavaScript:
 ```javascript
 window.open("gojek://gopay/merchanttransfer?tref=RHHM5IIFEIZCAUEWYDFITLBW", '_blank');
 ```